(This article was originally published on the 7th of February 2019 and updated on the 24th of October 2019).

 Debt consolidation is similar to debt restructuring although the two options are different.
-When you’re consolidating debts, you sign new loan documents for a new account.
-The sum total of all your outstanding loans become the principal amount of the fresh loan which is charged with a same interest rate.
+When you are consolidating debts, you sign new loan documents for a new account.
+The total sum of all your outstanding loans become the principal amount of the fresh loan which is charged with a same interest rate.

 There are signs that would tell you when you should be considering debt consolidation.
 The most obvious is when you begin to miss paying credit card bills or other loans on due dates.
 Your loan balances compound with the added penalties and finance charges imposed due to late payments.

-You run the risk of credit card suspension and losing creditworthiness.
+You run the risk of credit card suspension and lose creditworthiness.
 Aside from a low credit score, you throw away your spending power.
 And you end up with a bucket full of debt.

 Debt consolidation is also a way of protecting and maintaining your good credit standing.
-You’re given the chance of redeeming your creditworthiness if you can make timely payments on the loan.
+You are given the chance of redeeming your creditworthiness if you can make timely payments on the loan.

 Before deciding on consolidating your debts, know the important factors for consideration.
 Carefully evaluate if the personal loan will put you on solid footing.
-You don’t want the situation to be worse than before.
+You do not want the situation to be worse than before.

 Panic will grip you in this situation but you need to remain focused.
 Have you reassessed your actual financial condition and exhausted all possible means?
 Take time to evaluate your ‘actual’ cash flows before coming to a conclusion you need to consolidate your debts.

-Let us assume you have two outstanding loans in need of consolidating – A short term unsecured loan personal that is 8% p.a and a credit card debt of 18% p.a. – hence the average interest rate comes out to 13% p.a.
+Let us assume you that have two outstanding loans in need of consolidating.
+A short term unsecured loan personal that is 8% p.a and a credit card debt of 18% p.a.
+Hence, the average interest rate comes out to 13% p.a.

-Also, a fixed-rate personal loan is ideal for budgeting and monitoring purposes.
+From the table depicted above, you can save roughly RM205 monthly.
+By converting that to 12 months, you can save RM2,460.
+If you are a civil servant, you can take up a Public Bank Personal Loan that is currently offering an interest rate of 4.9% p.a.
+Moreover, a fixed-rate personal loan is ideal for budgeting and monitoring purposes.
 You know exactly the amount you need to set aside to pay the lighter monthly loan repayment every due date.
-The lower interest rate is the primary reason why you’re going into debt consolidation.
+The lower interest rate is the primary reason why you should opt for debt consolidation.

-However, don’t expect all lenders to apply uniform rates.
+However, do not expect all lenders to apply uniform rates.
 Sometimes the rate will depend on the borrower’s credit score.
 If getting lower rates is improbable, defer your plan.
 It defeats the purpose of consolidating debts.
-You’ll be creating more debt than solving your problem.
+You will be creating more debt than solving your problem.
 In the meantime, improve your payment habits until you can find a suitable personal loan provider.